 - Provides overall support, including consultation, individual training (TBRI and other behavior interventions, self-care monitoring, information sharing, and relationship building support for each family and child on the case manager’s caseload.

-- Maintains accurate documentation of client’s records.
+- Maintains accurate and timely documentation of client’s records.
 Audits case records to meet Minimum Standards, PCHAS Policies, COA policies and Texas Family Codes.